MUSSLES/sspipeline/README.md

 ## Citation

 If SSPipeline has enabled significant parts of an academic publication, please acknowledge that by citing the software.
-At the moment, we are currently planning on submitting a paper to the Journal of Open Source Software (JOSS), but until a specific publication is written about SSPipeline, please cite the GitHub URL: www.github.com/MUSSLES/sspipeline.

-You can check out a draft of the paper that we will be submitting to JOSS [here](doc/joss_paper/paper.pdf).
+At the moment, you can site us by using our Earth ArXiv url: https://eartharxiv.org/t6358

 ## License